4 Times Square

-4 Times Square (also known as 151 West 42nd Street or One Five One; formerly the Condé Nast Building) is a 52-story skyscraper at Times Square in the Midtown Manhattan neighborhood of New York City.
-Located at 1472 Broadway, between 42nd and 43rd Streets, the building measures 809 ft tall to its roof and 1118 ft tall to its antenna.
+4 Times Square (also known as 151 West 42nd Street or One Five One; formerly the Condé Nast Building) is a 48-story skyscraper at Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. Located at 1472 Broadway, between 42nd and 43rd Streets, the building measures 809 ft tall to its roof and 1118 ft tall to its antenna.
 The building was designed by Fox & Fowle and developed by the Durst Organization.
 4 Times Square, and the Bank of America Tower to the east, occupy an entire city block.

 Fox & Fowle planned a masonry facade facing south and east, as well as a glass facade facing west and north.
 The northwest corner of the building's base contains the eight-story cylindrical facade of Nasdaq MarketSite, which includes a large LED sign.
 The top of 4 Times Square includes an antenna mast and four large illuminated signs on each side which read ‘H&M’.
 The building contains 1600000 sqft of floor space, much of which was originally taken by publishing company Condé Nast and law firm Skadden Arps.
 The lowest three stories contain retail space while the fourth story has a food hall for tenants, originally designed by Frank Gehry for Condé Nast.
 4 Times Square is an early example of green design in commercial skyscrapers in the United States.

 During the 1980s and early 1990s, Park Tower Realty and the Prudential Insurance Company of America had planned to develop a tower for the site as part of a wide-ranging redevelopment of West 42nd Street.
 After long opposing a tower there, Douglas Durst proposed an office building on the site in late 1995.
 Condé Nast and Skadden Arps leased the majority of the building in 1996, and the structure was finished in 1999.
 After Condé Nast and Skadden Arps moved out of the building during the 2010s, a variety of office tenants have occupied 4 Times Square.
 Several modifications have been made to the building after it opened, including an expansion of the antenna mast atop the building in 2003, as well as a renovation in the late 2010s.

 Site

-4 Times Square is on the eastern side of Broadway, between 42nd Street and 43rd Street, at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City.
-The land lot is trapezoidal and covers 45,800 ft2.
+4 Times Square is on the eastern side of Broadway, between 42nd Street and 43rd Street, at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. The land lot is trapezoidal and covers 45,800 ft2.
 The site has a frontage of 208.46 ft on Broadway and a depth of 256.27 ft.